Deletion to Scattered Graph Classes II -- Improved FPT Algorithms for Deletion to Pairs of Graph Classes: Examples of

 Also note that $u$ cannot be part of a subset of three vertices $T'$ which is a triangle as otherwise, we get a pair $(J^*, T')$ with distance zero contradicting that $(J^*, T^*)$ was the closest pair $P^*$ has internal vertices.
 Hence the forbidden set $Q$ cannot be $\dagger$-AW or a $\ddagger$-AW whose structure forces $u$ to be part of a triangle if it contains $x_i$ (which also happens only in the case when $i=1$).
 Since $x_i$ does not have any paths to the vertex $u$ other than the subpath in $P^*$, the forbidden set $Q$ cannot be a hole as well.

-Hence $Q$ can only correspond to a $($long claw, triangle$)$ forbidden pair.
+Hence $Q$ can only correspond to a $($long-claw, triangle$)$ forbidden pair.
 In this case, we claim that the set after removing the vertices $x_1, \dotsc, x_i$ from $Q$ is also a forbidden set.
 This contradicts that $Q$ is a forbidden set as by definition they are required to be minimal.

 Since $Q$ is a forbidden set, it contains vertex subsets that are isomorphic to a long-claw and a triangle.
 From Lemma \ref{lemma:nearest-long-claw-triangle-pair-path-neighbors}, we can conclude that none of the vertices $x_1, \dotsc , x_i$ can be part of any triangle in $G$.
-None of these vertices can be part of a long-claw in $G$ either as it contradicts that $(J^*, T^*)$ is the closest forbidden pair.
+None of these vertices can be part of a long-claw in $G$ as well since it contradicts that $(J^*, T^*)$ is the closest forbidden pair.
 Since $v$ disconnects the path $P^*$, the subpath $x_1, \dotsc , x_i$ is not part of a path connecting a long-claw and a triangle either as if so $Q$ must contain the entire path $P^*$ including $v$.
 Hence the set after removing the vertices $x_1, \dotsc , x_i$ from $Q$ is still a forbidden set contradicting that $Q$ is minimal.

 These cases of $Q$ are mutually exhaustive completing the proof of the Lemma. \end{proof}

 Hence, we have established that {\IVDTrees} is indeed an example of {\InfCMSOPiOnePiTwo}.
 We have the following theorem.